arnabdotorg/coquery/README.md

 # coquery

-CoQuery is a minimal SQL playground powered by SQLite WASM and Google Gemini language models.
+CoQuery is a minimal vibe-coded SQL playground powered by SQLite WASM and Google Gemini language models.
+There is no backend, everything is in the webpage frontend.
 It ships with two sample databases (Chinook and AdventureWorks) and exposes four actions:

 * **Execute** – run the current SQL against the selected database.